Molly McGrath

-Molly Anne McGrath (born June 6, 1989) is an American sportscaster and studio host who works as a sideline reporter for ESPN’s college football and college basketball telecasts.
+Molly Anne McGrath (born June 6, 1989) is an American sportscaster and studio host who works as a sideline reporter for ESPN’s NFL and college basketball telecasts.

 Career

 Early sportscasting work (2009–2013)

 While attending Boston College, where she was a cheerleading captain, McGrath pitched the athletic director to let her interview athletes and coaches for the college’s website, BCEagles.com.
 These interviews helped her put together a reel which she used to help secure her first on-air job.
 While at BC, McGrath also interned at NESN and WHDH-TV.
 After graduating, McGrath worked at ESPN as a production assistant, where she logged play-by-plays, produced highlights, and other support tasks for various ESPN shows.

 In 2011, McGrath was hired as a web reporter and in-arena host for the Boston Celtics.
 She hosted, produced, and edited daily updates, exclusive interviews and other packages for the Celtics' team website.
 She also hosted the show Celtics Now for Comcast SportsNet New England and served as a sideline reporter for CSNNE’s regional broadcasts.